Jaghjagh River: Sources

 The river has two sources.
 The longer branch, known as Siyahsu (meaning dark water, Kurdish Av-e Resh), rises near the village of Toptepe in Mardin Province, Turkey, and flows 10 km to the confluence with the shorter branch, known as Beyazsu (meaning white water, Kurdish Av-e Spi).

 Course

 The river crosses into Syria near the cities of Nusaybin and Qamishli.
 The water is heavily used for irrigation, in both Turkey and Syria.
 The river flows into the Khabur River at Al-Hasakah.

 Wildlife

 Freshwater mussels and turtles live in the river.
 Trout are also raised commercially.
+Oil spills into the river caused by the repeated Turkish attacks on oil facilities nearby caused pollution of its watercourse.